goldin2008/Note/README.md

 *Experience with building machine learning systems.

 *Have data science skills and experience with building machine learning models.

+*Discovering, analyzing, structuring and mining data *Statistical hypotheses validation and model performance analysis *Developing neural network models supporting business use cases *Design and coordinate implementation of DL based solutions for production usage *Deep understanding of data mining algorithms and statistical methods *Experience in successfully applying machine learning to real-world problems *Strong knowledge of Deep Learning frameworks: Keras, Tensorflow, PyTorch, etc *Knowledge in python and packages for data analysis (scipy, numpy, pandas, matplotlib) *Proficient in one or more of programming languages Scala, Java, C++ *Strong knowledge of extracting and processing data with RDBMS/NoSQL *Experience with one or more Container-ecosystem (Docker, Mesos, Kubernetes) will be a plus *Good communication skills and team player attitude *Experience in Natural Language Processing/Understanding using deep neural networks ( RNN (LSTM, GRU) / CNN) is a plus *Experience with BigData ecosystem Hadoop, Hive, Spark/PySpark is a plus
 ```

 AWS Account: